ffund/tcp-ip-essentials/lab-static-design/designing-subnets.md

 If there are multiple matching rules, indicate the *one* that applies in each case according to the longest prefix matching rule.

-Also show the output of `ip route` on "router-a".
+Also show the output of `ip route show dev eth1` and `ip route show dev eth2` on "router-a".
 Annotate the output to indicate:

 1. which rule will apply to traffic from hamlet to romeo
 2. which rule will apply to traffic from romeo to hamlet